 Disclaimer: I needed some serious help in this department so I made myself a To Be or Not To Be worksheet to walk myself through the process.
 Click here to get a copy for yourself.

-Don’t be discourage now that we are a few weeks out from the new year!
+Don’t be discourage if you have been trying for a long time to achieve your goals and feel stuck.
 Know that whatever version of your life you want IS available to you.
 You just need to create the proper headspace to be able to do the necessary work to get there!

 Be Gutsy!
 You’ve got this!

 Here are some amazing resources for your goal setting journey